 The architectural design of the golf course provides a mix of both playable and challenging golf holes.
 It is rare to play the MSU Golf Course and not use every club in your bag.
 Water hazards come into play on 9 holes.
 Holes #6, #12, and #14 are long par 4s lined with large, mature pine trees and out-of-bounds stakes; they are a true test of patience and courage.

 In 2011, Nathan Crace, ASGCA Assoc. designed a new practice facility for the men’s & women’s golf team and in doing so redesigned #10 & #18, with a recognizable “Paw” as the final finishing green.
 This shortened the course to 6,604 and reduced the par to 71.
-Working with the MSU Forestry Department, 10,000 trees were planted in 2012 & 2013 with volunteers from the Forestry Club and community members.
-Once these mature, it will give the course a whole new look.
+The result was a more fun and enjoyable experience for everyone.
+Working with the MSU Forestry Department, additional trees were planted on several holes in 2012 & 2013 with volunteers from the Forestry Club and community members.
+Once these mature, it will give the course a whole new look and help more clearly define each hole.